clojure-emacs/clj-refactor.el/README.md

 (setq clj-add-ns-to-blank-clj-files nil)
 ```

+## More stuff to check out

+You might also like

+- [align-cljlet](https://github.com/gstamp/align-cljlet) - which is an Emacs package for aligning let-like forms.

 ## Contribute

 Yes, please do.
 There's a suite of tests, so remember to add tests for your